Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 * First invent a general structure for the quiz.
 For example: one round about famous soccer players, one round about famous matches, one round about the rules of soccer.
 * Then, they purposely look for information for each round.
 So you look up a list of "unbelievable soccer matches".
 You look up a summary of the rules of soccer.

 **Gardeners** like to just collect as many divergent ideas as possible, then add structure and keep only the best ideas later.
-Start big, then cut stuff.
+Plant a seed, let it grow wild, then cut stuff later.
 So, you would ...

 * Go wild writing down any idea you have.
 Read articles about soccer.
 Watch parts of random matches.
 Whenever you see something about soccer in the news, cut out the article.
 * Then, you look at what you have and start noticing patterns.
 Hey, we have 10 questions about refereeing.
 Hey, those 6 questions are all about our national team's recent achievements.